0xTrivi/challenges_and_tests/README.md

 # Challenges and Tests Repository 👨‍💻

 Welcome to my challenges and tests repository!
-Here, you will find a collection of small programming challenges and tests that I do while learning more about Python.
+Here, you will find a collection of small programming challenges and tests that I do while learning more about Python.<br>
 If you want to read this README in Spanish, [click here](#spanish)

 # About 🔍